 This is an online offering of BEES 020, part of the Sustainable Urban Beekeeping certificate series available through the Humber Arboretum and Humber College.

 While the numbers of wild pollinators in rural areas are being decimated by industrial agricultural practices and loss of habitat due to peri-urban sprawl, their counterparts in urban environments are faring comparatively better.

 A few of the many native bees to be found in Ontario will be introduced and supportive strategies for increasing and diversifying their urban populations will be discussed, including planting bee-friendly gardens and pollinator corridors.
-A guest speaker will share gardening expertise and attendees will go home with seeds to plant.
+A guest speaker will share gardening expertise.

 Course fee: $90 (plus HST)

 Monday June 15 - Part One: Honey & Native Bees, Keeping a Flower Diary (10:00 am - 12:30 pm EST)